 Google Trends doesn’t give you an absolute search volume, but it does allow you to compare one search term against another.
 In the example below you can see the word “teacher” gets a lot more searches than “educator.”
 It’s often the simplest, most straight-forward word or phrase that gets more searches.

 What-ever gets the most searches is likely to be the Google keyword or keyphrase you want to optimise your website for.

 Once you’ve chosen your first keywords (or keyphrases) the next job is to make sure they appear on your website page several times, for example in the page heading, as an image title and in the text of the page.
 Knowing where to use them on your website takes time to learn and practice.

 Competitor businesses are also using similar phrases in their marketing efforts – so it will take effort and persistence to win with your chosen keyword.

 Keep the focus on one search term or google keyword per page.
 Don’t try to mix it up.
-For example, don’t have both ballroom dance shoes and latin dance shoes repeated on the one page and attempt to rank on both of those google keywords using that page.
-Have two different pages, one focussed on the search term Ballroom dance shoes and another focussed on Latin dance shoes.
+For example, don’t have both ballroom dance shoes and latin dance shoes repeated on the one page.
+Don’t attempt to rank on two google keywords on one page.
+Have two different pages, one focussed on the search term Ballroom dance shoes and another page focussed on Latin dance shoes.

 Get in touch

 Use the contact form or send us an email.
 We’ll get back to you within 1 working day.